SSCP versus CCSP: Cloud security or systems security?

 How do SSCP and CCSP differ?

-The SSCP and CCSP certifications differ to a large extent.
-The following sections delve into the details in this regard.
+The SSCP and CCSP certifications differ greatly.
+The following sections delve into the details.

 The difference in job roles